RobotLeopard86/CacaoEngine/docs/manual/events.md

 | `KeyDown` | A key has been pressed | `DataEvent<unsigned int>` |
 | `KeyUp` | A key has been released | `DataEvent<unsigned int>` |

 There are also certain internal event types that are used for communication within the engine but should not be used by external code.
-These types are thus not documented here, but may be found in the private headers document in the engine source tree.
+These types are thus not documented here.